Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis in Bargara shows 48 active public transport stops, serving a mix of bus routes.
-These stops are covered by one individual route, offering 93 weekly passenger trips combined.
-Transport accessibility is rated good, with residents on average located 219 meters from the nearest stop.
+Transport analysis shows 48 active stops operating in Bargara, serving buses only.
+These stops are covered by one route, offering 93 weekly passenger trips combined.
+Transport access is rated good, with residents typically located 219 meters from the nearest stop.

-Service frequency averages 13 trips per day across all routes, equating to roughly one weekly trip per stop.
+Service frequency averages 13 trips per day across all routes, equating to approximately one weekly trip per stop.

 Frequently Asked Questions - Transport